stengy/lab-27-reddit-search/README.md

   * on failure it should add a class to the form called error and turn the form's inputs borders red

 ###### SearchResultList Component
+* Should inerrit all search results through props
+* This component does not need to have its own state!
 * If there are topics in the application state it should display the unordered list
 * Each list item in the unordered list should contain the following
   * an anchor tag with a href to the topic.url